Back

 On Linux

-In case of Linux server, you probably already use command-line interface by accessing the server through SSH or VNC console.
-Select All, Copy, Paste, and other common shortcuts depend on the operating system and the SSH client app you're using on your local machine.
+For Linux servers, you will probably be using command-line interface already by accessing the server through SSH or VNC console.
+Select all, copy, paste, and other common shortcuts depend on the operating system and the SSH client app you're using on your local machine.

 For Windows users: